MAC Address Anonymization for Crowd Counting: Results

-Following standard terminology in the study of hash tables, we refer to $m$ and $n$ as the \textit{number of buckets} and the \textit{number of inserts}, respectively.
+We follow the standard terminology in the study of hash tables and refer to $m$ and $n$ as the \textit{number of buckets} and the \textit{number of inserts}, respectively.
 Similarly, $\alpha := n/m$ is called the \textit{load factor}.
 Finally, $Y^{(n,m)}$ denotes the (random) number of collisions when inserting $n$ values into $m$ buckets (with the uniform distribution assumption).
-Theorem~\ref{thm:exactCollProp} provides the exact---yet numerically unstable---formula of $\mathbb{E} \left\lbrack Y^{(n,m)} \right\rbrack$.
-The numerical instability appears for sufficiently high values of $m$.
+Theorem~\ref{thm:exactCollProp} provides an exact---yet numerically unstable---formula of $\mathbb{E} \left\lbrack Y^{(n,m)} \right\rbrack$.

 \begin{amsthm} For $n$ inserts into $m$ buckets, the collision rate, $\mathbb{E} \lbrack Y^{(n,m)}\rbrack/n$, is

 where the uniform distribution assumption has been used. \end{amsthm} \begin{proof} See the Appendix. \end{proof}